 See their Web site at: www.bethami.com

 The Boulder Atheists is a group of secularists, rationalists, humanists, skeptics, agnostics, Brights, and atheists in and around the Boulder area.
-They organize weekly and monthly social gatherings and have regular monthly meetings.
+They organize weekly and monthly social gatherings and have regular meetings twice a month.

 Found on the Web at: www.boulderatheists.org and also on Meetup.com at: http://www.meetup.com/Boulder-Atheists/

 Boulder Heretics is an informal group of atheists, agnostics, freethinkers, and curious that meets once a month in Boulder to discuss whatever is on their minds.